M66B/FairEmail/FAQ.md

 F-Droid builds irregularly, which can be problematic when there is an important update.
 Therefore you are advised to switch to the GitHub release.

+Note that developers have no control over F-Droid builds and the F-Droid infrastructure (apps, forums, etc.).

 OAuth access is available only for Play Store and Github releases because email providers permitted the use of OAuth for these releases only.
 The responsible for a release, for the F-Droid build this is the F-Droid organization, needs to ask for OAuth permissions,